-Hiking Colombia’s Cocora Valley, just outside the pretty little town of Salento, is practically a rite of passage for Colombian travelers these days – the spectacular trail takes in cloud forest, jungle, farmland and, to top it all off, the tallest palm trees in the world.
-Everyone traveling to Colombia wants to experience it, so here’s the ultimate guide to hiking the Cocora Valley.
+Hiking Colombia’s Cocora Valley, just outside the pretty little town of Salento, is practically a rite of passage for travelers in Colombia these days.
+The spectacular trail takes in cloud forest, jungle, farmland and, to top it all off, the tallest palm trees in the world.
+Here’s the ultimate guide to hiking the Cocora Valley.

-Getting to the trailhead to start the hike is easy, what with so many travelers in Salento wanting to visit Cocora – simply head to the main square of Salento at one of the scheduled departure times: usually at 6:10 am, 7:30 am, 9:30 am, 11:30 am, 2:00 pm and 4:00 pm (get an early one if you want to enjoy the entire hike).
-If you miss one of these jeeps, ask around and see if there are enough people wishing to make the 30-minute journey, and you can usually then hire a jeep.
-The cost is just over US$1 per person.
+Getting to the trailhead to start the hike is easy, what with so many travelers in Salento wanting to visit Cocora.
+Simply head to the main square of Salento at one of the scheduled departure times (get an early one if you want to enjoy the entire hike).
+If you miss one of these jeeps, ask around and see if there are enough people wishing to make the 30-minute journey and you can usually then hire a jeep.

 To take this route, simply turn right down the hill at the trailhead.
 You will then follow a clearly marked trail through farmland (bring boots, it can get incredibly muddy after rain) before you arrive at the entrance to the forest after about 45 minutes.
 The hike then meanders through the jungle for about another hour, crossing multiple rickety suspension bridges over the river.
 Keep your eyes peeled for beautiful birds in this section.

 You will then arrive at a little T-junction of muddy trails in the forest.
-If you turn right – which you really should – you will be taking a side-trail up the hill to a little farm called Acaime, where hummingbirds come to multiple feeders and you can enjoy lovely views and a drink and snack.
+If you turn right – which you really should – you will be taking a side trail up the hill to a little farm called Acaime, where hummingbirds come to multiple feeders and you can enjoy lovely views along with a drink and snack.
 If you’re not interested in more hiking, then take the trail uphill to the left at the junction.

 This is the hardest part coming up: you will slog uphill for about an hour from here, so take your time.
 When you finally reach the end of this section, you will arrive at a small house called Finca La Montaña with a great view back down the valley.
 Here you can buy water – or even a beer if you want to celebrate the end of the uphills – before heading along the gently sloping downhill path to the left through pine forests.
 This path should take a leisurely hour and a half at most (make sure to follow the little side trails to the left every now and again – they lead to viewpoints with stunning panoramas over the valley).